bucknarly/ansible_tutorial/README.md

 And this should be a new line
 Add 2 or more spaces then hit <Enter> for a new line Here's a fun one...
-膕膕$ git commit -m.  <-The period after means you don't have to add a message
+&nbsp&nbsp$ git commit -m.  <-The period after means you don't have to add a message

 I want to see if I can get a new line with 2 spaces at the start of a blank line